nesst-lab/comppedagogy/00_remote_worksheets/worksheetA.md

 ### Altering the directory structure from the command line

 #### 14. Moving yourself around using the command line is cool, but it's not really that USEFUL.
 The command line has many other functions, such as making a new directory.
-1. First, navigate into the comppedagogy folder.
+a.
+First, navigate into the comppedagogy folder.  <br>
-2. Then run the following command, substituting your own name for "robin" (*note: if you have a name that is shared with someone else in the lab, the folder may already exist.
-Use an initial or a nickname to make your new directory*):
+b.
+Then run the following command, substituting your own name for "robin" (*note: if you have a name that is shared with someone else in the lab, the folder may already exist.
+Use an initial or a nickname to make your new directory*):  <br>

 `mkdir robinsNewDirectory`